 Thomas William’s first child, Ann, was born in about 1886, his second child, Lily, in about 1887, and his third child, Thomas, in about 1889.
 In 1891 the three children were living with their parents at 35 Hanlon Street, Deptford.

-Walter’s first child, Walter Thomas, was born in about 1885 and his second child, Alice Lilian, in 1890.
-In 1891 they were living with their parents at 124 New Rolt Street in Deptford.
+Walter’s first child, Walter Thomas, was born in about 1885 and his second child, Alice Lilian , in 1890, both in Peckham.
+In 1891 they were living with their parents at 124 New Rolt Street in Deptford, and ten years later at 18 Seldon Road, Camberwell.

 Walter’s second child, Arthur, was born on 17 September 1848.
 In 1851 he was living at 36 New Bond Street with his parents and brother Walter, and in 1881 he was still living with his mother and family, at 1 Onslow Villa, Richmond: he was a “publisher’s clerk”.
-On 11 July 1891 he married Mary A Salmon, by whom he had two sons – Arthur George born on 17 April 1892 and Sidney Walter on 15 November 1894.
+On 11 July 1891 he married Mary Ann Salmon, with whom he had two sons – Arthur George born in 1892 and Sidney Walter in 1894 (details below).
+In 1916 and 1921 Arthur and Mary were living at 42 Bowes Road, Palmer’s Green, London: Arthur was a “retired secretary”, having worked for Longmans, Green & Co.

 Walter’s third child, Robert Henry, was born on 19 February 1850 and died on 23 March 1851.